Training Day: Plot

-Ambitious Los Angeles Police Department Officer Jake Hoyt is up for promotion and is assigned to Detective Alonzo Harris, a highly decorated narcotics officer, for a one-day evaluation.
-Driving around in Alonzo's Monte Carlo, they begin the day by catching some college kids buying marijuana.
-Alonzo confiscates the drugs, puts it into a pipe and tells Jake to smoke it.
-When Jake refuses, Alonzo threatens him at gunpoint, stating that refusing like this while on the streets would get him killed.
-Jake smokes the pipe, and Alonzo smiles, telling him that it was laced with PCP.
+Jake Hoyt, an ambitious LAPD officer, is assigned to work with Detective Alonzo Harris, a highly decorated narcotics officer for a one-day evaluation to determine if Jake will be invited to join his narcotics squad.
+Driving around in Alonzo's Monte Carlo, they begin the day by catching some college students buying marijuana.
+Alonzo confiscates the marijuana, puts it into a pipe and tells Jake to smoke it.
+When Jake refuses, Alonzo threatens him at gunpoint stating that such a refusal while on the streets would get him killed.
+After Alonzo ostensibly ends his evaluation, Jake relents and smokes the pipe, getting high.
+Alonzo then reveals that the marijuana was laced with PCP.

-After paying a visit to Roger, an ex-cop turned drug dealer, Jake notices a pair of addicts attempting to rape a teenage girl in an alley.
-Jake intervenes while Alonzo watches.
-After the girl leaves and Alonzo scares the addicts off, Jake finds the girl's wallet on the ground and retrieves it.
+Alonzo and Jake then visit Alonzo's friend Roger, an old drug dealer, to introduce Jake.
+After they leave, Jake notices a pair of drug addicts attempting to rape a girl in an alley.
+Jake stops the attack and subdues the addicts.
+Alonzo menaces the addicts, but refuses to arrest them afterwards.
+Jake then finds and takes the girl's wallet which was left behind.

-Later, Alonzo and Jake apprehend a dealer named Blue, finding crack rocks and a loaded handgun on him.
+Later, Alonzo and Jake apprehend a dealer named Blue, who has crack rocks and a loaded handgun in his possession.
 Rather than go to jail, Blue informs on his employer Kevin "Sandman" Miller, who is in prison.
 Using a fake search warrant, Alonzo steals $40,000 from Sandman's home.
 At lunch, the two visit Alonzo's mistress Sara and their young son.
-Alonzo then meets with a trio of corrupt high-ranking police officials he dubs the "Three Wise Men."
-Aware that the Russian Mafia is hunting Alonzo over a large unpaid debt, they suggest that he skip town.
+Next, Jake accompanies Alonzo to a meeting with a trio of corrupt high-ranking law enforcement officials.
+Aware that the Russian mafia is hunting Alonzo, they suggest he skip town.
 Alonzo insists he has control of the situation and trades the $40,000 for an arrest warrant.

-Using the warrant, Alonzo, Jake, and four other narcotics officers return to Roger's house and seize $4 million, a quarter of which Alonzo keeps.
-Alonzo shoots and kills Roger when Jake refuses, staging the scene with his men to make the shooting look justified.
-Infuriated, Jake gets into a Mexican standoff with the corrupt officers.
-However, Alonzo, having planned the day's events, has a trump card: a routine post-incident blood test will flag the PCP-laced cannabis Jake smoked earlier and end his career.
-Alonzo promises to protect Jake for his cooperation, and Jake is forced to comply.